 If you’re an employer in New York, now’s the time to review and update your sexual harassment training and policies to ensure you’re ready to comply with New York State’s new laws for preventing sexual harassment in the workplace.
 While the new laws apply to all employers in NY State, New York City enacted its own local anti-harassment laws, with additional requirements that apply to employers in NYC.

 Sexual harassment training is a top priority under both the State and City laws, which require employers to conduct annual sexual harassment training, and create and distribute a written sexual harassment policy.
 Under New York State’s anti-harassment laws, all NY employees must complete sexual harassment prevention training by October 9, 2019.
 Under NYC’s Stop Sexual Harassment in NYC Act, NYC employers with 15 or more employees have until April 1, 2019 to start training all employees on sexual harassment prevention, and then must provide annual training.

 Here are some takeaways that may affect your organization:

 - Effective now: Protection against sexual harassment extends beyond employees to contractors, subcontractors, vendors, consultants and other individuals providing services in the workplace.

 - July 11, 2018: The law bans the use of non-disclosure clauses in sexual harassment settlements or agreements, unless it’s the preference of the individual making the harassment complaint.
 It also bans mandatory arbitration clauses in sexual harassment settlements.

-Stop Sexual Harassment in NYC Act – Effective April 1, 2019
+New York City Laws – Stop Sexual Harassment in NYC Act

-- All private employers with 15 or more employees must conduct annual anti-sexual harassment training for all employees, including interns, supervisors and managers, after 90 days on the job.
+- All NYC employers with 15 or more employees have until April 1, 2019 to start training all employees, including interns, supervisors and managers, on sexual harassment prevention within 90 days of hire, and then provide annual training.
 Online training programs satisfy the requirement.